voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 data store, such as cloud storage, to reduce the load on the Fiftyone database.

-These requirements should be taken into consideration when using Snapshots and when determining values for the max number of Snapshots allowed.
+These requirements should be taken into consideration when using Snapshots and when determining values for the
+:ref:`max number of Snapshots allowed <versioning-configuration>`.

 .. _duplication-backend-time-space: